mhhf/llIntroduction/index.md

 {{multipleChoice {
 	"questions": [
-    	{ content: "The next question is false.", "true": false }, { content: "The previous question is true.", "true": true }
+    	{ "content": "The next question is false.", "true": false }, { "content": "The previous question is true.", "true": true }
     ]
 }}}